openai/gym/README.rst

 Classic control
 ---------------

 These are a variety of classic control tasks, which would appear in a typical reinforcement learning textbook.
-If you didn't do the full install, you will need to run ``pip install -e .[classic_control]`` to enable rendering.
+If you didn't do the full install, you will need to run ``pip install -e '.[classic_control]'`` to enable rendering.
 You can get started with them via:

 .. code:: python